• Menu

 Steamboat's gondola over Heavenly Daze.
 Photo by: Jeffrey Beall

-Colorado’s mighty gondolas and chair lifts (also spelled as one-word, chairlifts) are found throughout the Rocky Mountains.
-While most are used by downhill skiers and snowboarders, they’re also open to pedestrians, usually for a fee (which is much reduced over a ski pass).
-There are also a handful of gondolas that are located away from the ski areas, including the Royal Gorge, Monarch Crest, Estes Park and Glenwood Caverns.
+Colorado’s mighty gondolas and chair lifts (or chairlifts) are found throughout the Rocky Mountains.
+While most are used by downhill skiers and snowboarders, many are also open to pedestrians and sightseers, usually for a fee that is much reduced over a ski pass.
+There are also a handful of gondolas that are not associated with ski areas, including the Royal Gorge, Monarch Crest, Estes Park, and Glenwood Caverns.

-Some of the gondolas used for transportation, to get from A-B, such as in Telluride from downtown to Mountain Village, in Breckenridge from the parking lot to the base, and the Winter Park Cabriolet, which also leads from the parking area to the resort village.
-These three are all free too.
-You’ll find them accessible in summer too, in addition to winter (though some located away from ski resorts are closed in the winter).
+Some of the gondolas are used for transportation from one place to another, such as in Telluride from downtown to Mountain Village, in Breckenridge from the parking lot to the base, and the Winter Park Cabriolet that leads from the parking area to the resort village.
+These three are all free.
+You’ll find them accessible in summer as well as in winter (though some located outside of ski resorts are temporarily closed in the winter).

 Image of the BreckConnect Gondola and Breckenridge, Colorado landscape